-- 1 An action governed by the Corporations Rules 2003 (South Australia). - 2 An action brought without notice to another party (and for which such notice is not required). - 3 An action for possession of land. - 4 An action involving the liberty of the subject. - 5 An action for judicial review. - 6 An action excluded by practice direction, or specific direction of the Court, from the application of this Part. - (2) The Court may, however, direct that this Part apply to an action that would otherwise fall within the exceptions to subrule (1).
+- 1 An action governed by the Corporations Rules 2003 (South Australia). - 2 An action brought without notice to another party (and for which such notice is not required). - 3 An action for possession of land. - 4 An action involving the liberty of the subject. - 5 An action in the Administrative and Disciplinary Division of the Court. - 6 An action excluded by practice direction, or specific direction of the Court, from the application of this Part. - (2) The Court may, however, direct that this Part apply to an action that would otherwise fall within the exceptions to subrule (1).